dd32/td-gh-ex/readme.txt

 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

+@version 0.6
+1. Removed the undefined idex errors from the project , service and slider settings.

 @version 0.5
 1. Fixed minor bug related to undefined index error!!
 @Version 0.4.4